domonik/RAPDOR/docs/source/dashboard.rst

 Peak T-Tests
 ++++++++++++

-Performs Welchs T-Tests to determine whether there is a significant difference at the RNAse or Control peaks.
+Performs Welchs T-Tests to determine whether there is a significant difference at the RNase or Control peaks.

 .. warning::
     Since you are dealing with multivariate data, this is not the recommended way to calculate p-Values.